Zelensky welcomes US Senate GOP delegation led by Mitch McConnell - KTVZ

 Republican Sens.
 Susan Collins of Maine, John Barrasso of Wyoming and John Cornyn of Texas were also seen meeting Zelensky in video and photos posted to the Ukrainian president’s social media accounts.

-It’s unclear whether the meeting took place Saturday and whether the delegation is still in Kyiv.
+It’s unclear whether the meeting took place Saturday and whether the delegation is still in the Ukrainian capital.

+McConnell and the other senators are the latest US officials to visit Ukraine since Russia invaded the eastern European nation in late February.
+Two weeks ago, House Speaker Nancy Pelosi led the first congressional delegation to Ukraine since war broke out.
+Pelosi, joined by several senior House Democrats, met with Zelensky in Kyiv.

+First lady Jill Biden met last weekend with Ukrainian first lady Olena Zelenska in Uzhhorod at the Slovakian border at a converted school that now serves as temporary housing for displaced citizens.
+US Secretary of State Antony Blinken and Defense Secretary Lloyd Austin met with Zelensky in Kyiv last month.

 The-CNN-Wire